Thinking of setting sail but are wondering what exactly is included in the cost of your cruise?

 What’s included in my cruise fare?

 Accommodations: Your cruise fare is based on the type of onboard accommodation you select.
-The most basic cabin features beds for two to four people, closet, chair or sofa, a desk or table, and an ensuite bathroom with shower.
+The most basic cabin features beds for two to four people, a closet, a chair or sofa, a desk or table, and an ensuite bathroom with a shower.

 Meals: You can eat three meals or more every day on a cruise without dropping a single extra cent, but included restaurants are limited to the main dining room, buffet restaurant, and select casual venues (often food counters on the pool deck or a pizza or sandwich spot indoors).
 Self-serve soft-serve ice cream is always free.
 Some level of room service is included in your fare; at the very least, a small selection of continental breakfast items can be delivered gratis to your cabin.

-Drinks: Included drinks on a cruise include tap water, lemonade, iced tea, basic coffee and hot tea, and hot chocolate from packets.
-At breakfast, milk and select juices are also free of charge.
+Drinks: Drinks included on a cruise include tap water, lemonade, iced tea, basic coffee and hot tea, and hot chocolate from packets.
+At breakfast, milk and select juices are free of charge, too.
+Certain lines, including Disney and Virgin, also include soda.
 All included beverages are nonalcoholic.

 Fitness center: There’s no extra cost to use the cardio machines, free weights, and stretching mats in the onboard fitness center.
 You can keep up your workout routine on the open-air running track for free as well.